 Population health managers work in hospitals, community clinics, government agencies, and non-profits.
 They are tasked with improving the health of a designated population, enhancing outcomes, and simultaneously reducing the per-capita cost of healthcare.
 This interdisciplinary profession encompasses public health, healthcare administration, health education, and social work.

-The goal of population health managers is to implement changes that can bring about systemic change in the healthcare system.
-To do this, population health managers will target a specific demographic such as those with diabetes, low-income families, prisoners, drug users, or even domestic abuse victims.
+Population health managers aim to implement changes that can bring about systemic change in the healthcare system.
+To do this, population health managers will target a specific demographic, such as those with diabetes, low-income families, prisoners, drug users, or even domestic abuse victims.
 After careful evaluation and data analysis, population health managers will craft interventions such as changing healthcare practices, educating patients, and implementing clinics to care for the particular needs of their population.
-Outcomes of the interventions are then measured to determine efficacy and inform the next steps.
+The outcomes of the interventions are then measured to determine efficacy and inform the next steps.

 Education is essential to starting a career as a population health manager.
 At a minimum, aspiring professionals should complete a bachelor’s in science in population health management.
 A master’s degree in this field, while not required, can be advantageous as it prepares students for more senior roles and management.
 Currently, there are no state licensing or certification requirements for a career in this field.